Big Bottom massacre: Attack by Lenape and Wyandot warriors

 A group of about thirty-six Company settlers had gone upriver from Marietta, squatting east of the Muskingum on land where the Company did not hold title.
 Tensions were rising with American Indians in the area.
 In late December 1790, Colonel William Stacy, a war veteran, ice skated 30 miles up the frozen Muskingum River to warn two of his sons at the Big Bottom settlement about the risk of an attack.

 Several days later on January 2, 1791, the settlement was raided from the north by Lenape and Wyandot warriors, who killed several settlers.
 This would go on to be dubbed the "Big Bottom Massacre" by settlers and other Americans.
 According to the Ohio Historical Society, nine men, a woman and two children were killed in the attack.
 Colonel Stacy's sons, John Stacy and Philip (Philemon) Stacy, were among the casualties.
 John was killed directly in the attack, and Philemon was taken captive, dying later.

 Aftermath

 The attack led to United States retaliation.
 Conflicts continued in the Northwest Indian Wars, in which a coalition of native American tribes tried to expel American settlers from this territory.
 They were finally defeated in 1794 in the Battle of Fallen Timbers.

 On April 21, 1792, Congress authorized the Donation Tract, an area of 100,000 acres located along the northern border of the Ohio Company lands, hoping to rapidly create a buffer zone sheltering Ohio Company lands from native American incursions.
 Congress offered a 100-acre lot free to any male, eighteen or older, who "would actually settle on the land at the time the deed was conveyed."

 Historical markers

-A marker at the site posted by the Ohio Historical Society, reads: